-- All absences from class, regardless of the length, must be cleared through the office before you return to class.
+- 1. All absences from class, regardless of the length, must be cleared through the office before you return to class.
 The office has the responsibility for approving or disapproving excuses for absence.
 Because attendance is important, absences are excused only under justifiable circumstances.
-What may be considered excusable from a personal viewpoint may not be excusable from an education viewpoint.
+What may be considered excusable from a personal viewpoint may not be excusable from an educational viewpoint.
 Most personal matters can be taken care of before or after school, on weekends or Mondays. - 2.
-Parents are asked to call the office at 320-847-2154(HS), 320-367-2396 (West), 320-967-4282 (East) by 8:30 am on the morning of the day you are absent indicating the reason for the absence. - 3.
+Parents are asked to call the office at 320-847-2154 and select the correct school: Elementary, Middle, High School from the list of options, on the morning of the day you are absent, indicating the reason for the absence. - 3.
 A parent/guardian must excuse all absences, regardless of your age.